FX-Wizard/blog/content/posts/deadline-linux-server.md

 ----------------------------------------------------------------------------
 Secrets Management Setup - Create Admin User

 Specify the credentials to create the initial admin user.
-Don't forget the credentials as they will later be used to access secrets.
+Don't forget these credentials as they will later be used to access secrets.

 Admin Username []: